moonrepo/moon/docs/task.md

 - [Merge strategies](#merge-strategies)

 Tasks are commands that are ran in the context of a [project](./project.md).
-Underneath the hood, a task is simply a node module binary or system/shell command, that is ran as a child-process.
+Underneath the hood, a task is simply a node module binary or system/shell command that is ran as a child-process.
 Tasks communicate between the Monolith client and server through a JSON-like message system.

 ## Targets